teilWERK/ewindow.org/index.md

 Download
 ========

+THE RASPBERRY PI IMAGE BELOW IS OUTDATED.
+Write me a mail to get notified when the new version is released

-Preview Alpha 0.2 from 20th April 2017 can be downloaded here: http://ewindow.org/ewindow-v0.2-20Apr17.zip
+~~Preview Alpha 0.2 from 20th April 2017 can be downloaded here:~~ http://ewindow.org/ewindow-v0.2-20Apr17.zip

 ATTENTION: This version is not secure.
 The access keys are stored on Github.
 It could potentially compromise your network!